Romans

 a) "Who is over all".
 He is Lord, and therefore, our Lord and master.
 Phil.2:10.

-b) "God blessed forever, Amen."
+b) "God-blessed forever, Amen."
 He is blessed of God.
 The NIV translation is probably not correct.
 It is unlikely that Paul would confuse his readers by calling Jesus "God over all".
-Such would imply that he has authority over the Father.
+Such would imply that Jesus has authority over the Father.

-With this list of privileges before Paul, what else can he do but be filled with anguish at the thought that so many of his countrymen have lost everything.
+With this list of privileges before Paul, what else can he do but be filled with anguish at the thought that so many of his countrymen had lost everything.

-The children of the 80's and 90's will probably be known as the "me" generation.
-We moved into the minimum self and insulated ourselves from the endless invasion of our persons by the media, government, associations, .... and yes, even our Christian fellowship.
+The children of the 80's and 90's will probably be known as the me generation.
+We moved into the minimum self and insulated ourselves from the endless invasion of our persons by the media, government, associations, .... and yes, even our local church.
 Yet, now in this new millennium we are on the way out of the island of isolation.
-Some commentators suggest that we are even now moving into the "re" generation, the rediscovery of..........
+Some commentators suggest that we are even now moving into the re-generation, the rediscovery of..........
 Well, I'm not sure what.
 Is it pragmatism?
 We may be rediscovering the 1960's!

 It's very hard allowing ourselves to be burdened by the troubles of others.
 Yet, Paul did not isolate himself from feelings of concern.
 In fact, he saw his feelings as rightly motivated by his relationship with Christ and confirmed by his renewed conscience.
 They were genuine feelings, originating in truth and unaffected by the warp of human nature.
 Paul allowed himself to have a genuine anguish for his Jewish brothers.
 He mourned their potential loss in Christ.